bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/called_on_incompatible_type.md

 TypeError: X.prototype.y called on incompatible type
 ====================================================

-The JavaScript exception “called on incompatible target (or object)” occurs when a function (on a given object), is called with a `this` not corresponding to the type expected by the function.
+The JavaScript exception "called on incompatible target (or object)” occurs when a function (on a given object), is called with a `this` not corresponding to the type expected by the function.

 Message
 -------